vdespa/automation-with-postman-course/course-notes.md

 ### Lesson 6 - Writing simple assertions against the response body

-- it is important to assert different aspects about the response body
+- it is important to assert different aspects of the response body
 - example checking the product name which is a string:

 ```javascript